 However, the best pillow for your neck will be the one you find the most comfortable.
 Although some studies point out that pillows containing springs or made from latex might help decrease neck pain in patients with chronic neck pain, it is necessary to follow your own preferences when it comes to bedding.

 Keep in mind that there are a plethora of reasons why people experience pain in their necks — this too could determine whether a new more ergonomic pillow would benefit you.
+Additionally, a mattress for neck pain may also be considered to enhance support and minimize potential discomfort.

 Benefits of using the right pillow for neck pain